kgb1001001/cloudadoptionpatterns/Microservices/Business-Microservice.md

 parent: Microservices
 title: Business Microservice
 ---
-# Business Microservice
+# Domain Microservice

 You are implementing an application using the Microservices Architecture style or refactoring an application to use that architectural style.
 The application may run in either the cloud or on-premise.
 You know you have a set of business logic that you must implement in order to provide the functionality of your application to your clients.

-**Despite the hype associated with the microservices architecture it's not entirely clear from the basic microservices principles exactly what your microservices should do**
+Despite the hype associated with the microservices architecture it's not entirely clear from the basic microservices principles exactly what your microservices should do.

+**What should the scope of a single microservice in your application entail?**

-Nonetheless, there are some general principles we can derive from the definition of the microservices architecture:
+There are some general principles we can derive from the definition of the microservices architecture:

 -   Each microservice should implement one complete business function and only one business function.
 Thus, an individual component of the overall solution should be limited in scope to a single business concept.